 To break the cycle of poverty, we must meet immediate needs, while also increasing the earnings of families.
 We believe that we must disrupt the vicious cycle of disinvestment and displacement which damage the vitality of communities of families with low, or even no income.
 To do that, we will focus efforts on children and families most at risk of remaining or becoming poor.
 We will provide support for single-parent families.
 We will work within neighborhoods - bringing resources directly to residents of those neighborhoods based on each one’s unique needs.

 In honor of our past, and looking towards the future, to commemorate our Centennial year, we will launch the Strong Neighborhoods, Strong Families initiative.
-The first phase of this project will begin in Southeast Canton and the Shorb Neighborhood with the placement of Neighborhood Resource Connectors to directly work with residents and link them to services.
-Our goal is to start with one block, then one neighborhood and create a ripple effect of change across Stark County.
+The first phase of this project will begin in the Shorb Neighborhood with the placement of Neighborhood Resource Connectors to directly work with residents and link them to services.
+Our goal is to start with one block, then one neighborhood, and create a ripple effect of change across Stark County.

 We are driven to mobilize the caring power of this community.
 The future of Stark County’s neighborhoods depends upon our collective efforts to address the root cause of poverty.
 It starts with understanding where people come from, addressing disparities, and strengthening neighborhoods in partnership with their residents.